 What is a practice analysis?

 The practice analysis is a survey to test the practice profile developed by the certification task force and specialty area groups.
 It is intended to identify the essential tasks and competencies of student affairs educators--generally as well as within the six specialty areas.
 The practice anaylsis survey was administered in July and August 2021 to approximately 28,000 individual members of ACUI, ACUHO-I, AFA, ASCA, NACA, NASPA, and NIRSA, and received 2,880 useable responses.
 The results of the practice analysis provide the blueprints for certification assessment development.
+A practice analysis re-occurs approximately every five years to update certification content.

-Who is involved in developing certification?
+Who was involved in developing certification?

 A task force of student affairs educators, graduate faculty, and professional association representatives and staff were appointed by participating associations.
 The task force developed general student affairs educator certification content in the form of a practice profile-a draft of the tasks, competencies, knowledge, skills, and abilities of student affairs educators.